SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_foreign_table.rst

 CREATE FOREIGN TABLE
 ********************

-``CREATE FOREIGN TABLE`` creates a new foreign table in an existing database.
+The ``CREATE FOREIGN TABLE`` command creates a foreign table that references data stored outside of SQreamDB.
+Foreign tables are used for querying data stored in files on a file system, :ref:`external storage platforms<external_storage_platforms>`, or in other databases.

 Syntax
 ======